Thermal transport mapping in twisted double bilayer graphene: Abstract

 \section{Abstract}

-Two-dimensional (2D) materials have attracted significant interest due to their tunable physical properties when stacked into heterostructures.
-Twisting adjacent layers introduces moiré patterns that strongly influence the material’s electronic and thermal behavior.
+Two-dimensional (2D) materials have attracted significant interest due to their tunable physical properties when stacked into homo- and hetero-structures.
+Twisting adjacent layers introduces moiré patterns that strongly influence the material electronic and thermal behavior.
 In twisted graphene systems, the twist angle critically alters phonon transport, leading to reduced thermal conductivity compared to Bernal-stacked configurations.
 However, experimental investigations into thermal transport in twisted structures remain limited.
 Here, we study the local thermal properties of twisted double bilayer graphene (TDBG) using Scanning Thermal Microscopy (SThM).
-We find a reduction in thermal resistance of $0.3 \pm 0.1 \times 10^6$~K\,W$^{-1}$ compared to untwisted bilayers, attributed to changes in both intrinsic thermal conductivity and the tip--sample interface.
+We find an increase in thermal resistance of $0.3 \pm 0.1 \times 10^6$~K\,W$^{-1}$ compared to untwisted bilayers, attributed to changes in both intrinsic thermal conductivity and the tip–sample interface.
 These results, supported by analytical modeling, provide new insight into thermal transport mechanisms in twisted 2D systems and offer a pathway toward thermal engineering in twistronic devices.

 In recent years, two-dimensional (2D) materials have gained increasing attention.
-The atomic layers in these materials are held together by weak van der Waals forces, which makes them easy to cleave and stack into new heterostructures\cite{Geim13}.
+The atomic layers in these materials are held together by weak van der Waals forces, making them easy to cleave and stack into new heterostructures\cite{Geim13}.
 Stacking different 2D layers can result in artificial systems with novel physical properties\cite{Sutter21, Li17, Wu22}.
 Moreover, by twisting the layers with respect to each other, the periodicity of the resulting lattice changes, forming a so-called moir\'e pattern\cite{He21a}.
 This twist angle becomes a crucial parameter for tuning the band structure\cite{Ren20} and the lattice symmetry of the new material\cite{Carr17, Henn21}.
 At small twist angles\cite{Kere19}, the mismatch between layers leads to atomic reconstruction, favoring energetically stable stacking configurations.
 This results in discrete stacking domains and domain walls\cite{Yoo19}, which are predicted to significantly affect the local thermal properties of twisted 2D systems.